-Burnaby, through its adoption of the Metro Vancouver Regional Growth Strategy (RGS), has committed to accommodating a projected population of an additional 125,000 people in the next 25 years for a total population of 345,000 people by 2041.
+Burnaby, through its adoption of the Metro Vancouver Regional Growth Strategy (RGS), has committed to accommodating a projected population of an additional 125,000 people in the city over the next 25 years for a total population of 345,000 people by 2041.
 To meet this demand, Metrotown is anticipated to accommodate a significant share of this growth.